marcoverpas/Leeds_lectures_2026/README.md

 src="https://github.com/marcoverpas/figures/blob/main/BMW_anim.gif" width="900">
 </figure>

 As an experiment, we raise the target capital-output ratio $\kappa$ permanently.
 In the animation below the grey line is the baseline and the red one - branching off at the dashed marker - is the shock scenario.
 Aiming at a larger capital stock, firms step up investment: investment jumps on impact and the capital stock climbs to a permanently higher level, pulling output and consumption up with it through the accelerator, before the economy settles at its new steady state.
-Panels a)–d) reveal these adjustments period by period.
+Panels a)-d) reveal these adjustments period by period.

 <figure>
 <img
 src="https://github.com/marcoverpas/figures/blob/main/BMW_experiment.gif" width="900">
 </figure>

+As usual, Model BMW can also be used to perform several experiments, such as changes in the propensities to consume, changes in portfolio coefficients, or policy shocks.

 > ### 📦 Box C - Playing with Model BMW
 >